1943 Ohio Athletic Conference football season: Baldwin–Wallace

+In the final Litkenhous Ratings, Baldwin–Wallace ranked 113th among the nation's college and service teams with a rating of 62.6.

 Case

 The 1943 Case Rough Riders football team represented Case School of Applied Science (now part of Case Western Reserve University).
 In their 14th year under head coach Ray A. Ride, the Rough Riders compiled a 3–4 record (2–2 against OAC opponents), tied for third place in the OAC, and were outscored by a total of 116 to 96.

+In the final Litkenhous Ratings, Case ranked 116th among the nation's college and service teams with a rating of 61.3.

 Otterbein

 The 1943 Otterbein Cardinals football team represented Otterbein University.
 In their sixth season under head coach Harry W. Ewing, the Cardinals compiled a 2–1–1 record (0–1–1 against OAC opponent), finished in fifth place in the OAC, and were outscored by a total of 63 to 49.

+In the final Litkenhous Ratings, Otterbein ranked 158th among the nation's college and service teams with a rating of 51.6.

 Wooster

 The 1943 Wooster Fighting Scots football team represented the College of Wooster of Wooster, Ohio.
 In their third year under head coach John Swigart, the Fighting Scots compiled a 2–6 record (0–4 against OAC opponents), finished in sixth place in the OAC, and were outscored opponents by a total of 157 to 69.

+In the final Litkenhous Ratings, Wooster ranked 140th among the nation's college and service teams with a rating of 54.4.

 Muskingum

 The 1943 Muskingum Fighting Muskies football team represented Muskingum University of New Concord, Ohio.
 In their second season under head coach Al Baisler, the Fighting Muskies compiled a 1–1 record (0–0 against OAC opponents) and outscored all opponents by a total of 45 to 7.

+In the final Litkenhous Ratings, Muskingum ranked 118th among the nation's college and service teams with a rating of 60.8.